Alaska State Parks Volunteer Program Campground Host Positions - 2012

 Special Projects: As arranged.

-Amenities: Free camping, subsistence payment, electrical hookup, water on-site, storage cabin.
+Amenities: Free camping, subsistence payment, electrical hookup, water on-site and storage cabin.

 Season: 2-4 months, Starting 6/1